danfuzz/samizdat/doc/language-guide/04-operators.md

 ### Range Operators (Precedence 8)

-The range operators are used to build up ranges of values of ints or characters (the latter in the form of single-element strings).
+The range operators are used to build generators of ranges of values of ints or characters (the latter in the form of single-element strings).

 Ranges all consist of at least two sub-expressions, namely a `first` (initial) value and a `limit` value.
 Ranges can also optionally